-The face suggests that of a dark woman, whose qualities might be summed up in the idea of greatness of soul; she has also the serious cast of intelligence; she contemplates for sour, she has and may see worlds therein.
+The face suggests that of a dark woman, whose qualities might be summed up in the idea of greatness of soul; she has also the serious cast of intelligence; she contemplates her symbol and may see worlds therein.
 Divinatory Meanings: Opulence, generosity, magnificence, security, liberty.
 Reversed: Evil, suspicion, suspense, fear, mistrust.